-- Presence of skilled personnel in the local community; the sensitivity (to positive impacts) is higher the more people with skills relevant to the Project. - Presence of businesses and economic activities relevant to the Project; The sensitivity to positive impacts is higher for communities with a well-structured business community. - Level of health care available; The Project could cause a population influx that can put a strain on existing health services if left unmanaged.
+Presence of skilled personnel in the local community; the sensitivity (to positive impacts) is higher the more people with skills relevant to the Project.

+- Presence of businesses and economic activities relevant to the Project; The sensitivity to positive impacts is higher for communities with a well-structured business community. - Level of health care available; The Project could cause a population influx that can put a strain on existing health services if left unmanaged.
 The sensitivity of communities is higher in areas with an insufficient level of healthcare available. - Presence of communicable diseases; The spreading of communicable diseases can be exacerbated by the influx of workers due to the Project.
-The sensitivity of communities is higher for those more prone to be affected due to local conditions. - The overall health state of the population; the Project might cause increased levels of exposure to environmental health determinants like air pollutants, noise and vibrations, etc. The sensitivity of communities is higher in the presence of existing health issues in the communities potentially affected by the Project. - The presence of environmental health determinants like air and water pollution, and soil and groundwater contamination increase the community sensitivity. - Areas with concentrated fisheries activities; areas with an abundance of fishery resources.
+The sensitivity of communities is higher for those more prone to be affected due to local conditions. - The overall health state of the population; the Project might cause increased levels of exposure to environmental health determinants like air pollutants, noise and vibrations, etc. The sensitivity of communities is higher in the presence of existing health issues in the communities potentially affected by the Project. - The presence of environmental health determinants like air and water pollution, and soil and groundwater contamination increase the community sensitivity. - The increase in the volume of traffic where the village roads used to access the site. - Areas with concentrated fisheries activities; areas with an abundance of fishery resources.